aydenk1/Drone-Vision-Spring-2021-Orientation/README.md

 - Download the [sample video](https://purdue0-my.sharepoint.com/:v:/g/personal/hu440_purdue_edu/EYQK3dxQy3hNrfXQAW5gvh8BuEc7rB5PyZIlV6LcaEvUmQ?e=iZYe3M) and run Yolov5 to generate detections.
   - Use the yolov5l.pt weights.
+## Submission
-### We will be testing the accuracy of the detections that are generated, and should be equal to the base Yolov5l weights.
+- We will be testing the accuracy of the detections that are generated, and should be equal to the base Yolov5l weights.
+- Submit your video through this [google form](https://forms.gle/oydXWt5wVe36TQD7A).